52% Think Trump Wasn't Strong Enough on Charlottesville

-A new Marist poll found that 52% of American adults thought that President Donald Trump's response to violence that occurred in Charlottesville, S.C. was "not strong enough."
+A new Marist poll found that 52% of American adults thought that President Trump's response to violence that occurred in Charlottesville, Virginia, was "not strong enough."

-Trump's comments have been heavily scrutinized since a white supremacist rally in Charlottesville turned deadly Saturday when a man ran his car into a crowd of counter-protestors, killing one and injuring 19.
+Trump's comments have been heavily scrutinized since a white supremacist rally in Charlottesville turned deadly Saturday when a man ran his car into a crowd of counterprotesters, killing one and injuring 19.

 Trump said there was blame "on both sides" leading to several resignations from his manufacturing council and strategy and policy forum, both of which he decided to disband shortly after.